emanuelefavero/bible-verse-finder/README.md

 ## Features

-- Search for Bible verses by book, chapter, and verse number.
+- Search for Bible verses by word or phrase.
-- View the full text of the verse along with its reference.
+- View each verse found and its reference.
 - Animations for a smooth user experience.

 ## How to Run